itbadcat/awsiamdev/README.md

   - Viewing a usage summary for the account
   - Assuming a pre-defined role and applying the temporary credentials to the current script execution
   - Listing all S3 buckets hosted in the account
+  - Displaying information related to an IAM Access Analyzer

 ### Required Packages
 See [requirements.txt](requirements.txt)